pfalcon/ScratchABit/README.md

 2. User interface framework should allow user interaction of the needed level, not add dependencies, bloat, issues, and incompatibilities between framework's versions.
-ScratchABit currently uses simple (no color even) full-screen text user interface, using ANSI/VT100 terminal escape sequences (yes, even curses library was deemed too bloat a dependency to force upon users).
+ScratchABit currently uses simple full-screen text user interface, using ANSI/VT100 terminal escape sequences (yes, even curses library was deemed too bloat a dependency to force upon users).

 3. Should leverage easy to use text formats to store "database", to facilitate easy reuse and tool writing, and storage in version control